CSCsw/ColPack/README.md

 After the Build, Use ColPack as Installed Library
 -------------------------------------------------
-After the build, we have already generate an executable file 'ColPack' under the colpack root directory.
+After the build, we have already generate an shared library under the `$fullpath` directory, and an executable file 'ColPack' under the colpack root directory.
 And you can use it.
 However if you want to write your own code and use ColPack as an shared library.
 Then follow the following ways:
 * export library's path to `LD_LIBRARY_PATH`
 * create your own code.